jorisroling/axyz-gems/README.md

 ## Control Changes

-The arrangement of gems is as follows:
+The (default) arrangement of gems is as follows:

 | Gem  | Colour |   Indicator  | CC X | CC Y | CC Z |
 |:----:|:------:|:------------:|:----:|:----:| :---:|